atomicn50/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Recipe Log

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  >The market is people who cook, who want to log their recipes; they will benefit by centralizing the place where they store recipes.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  > The product is an app that stores recipes for you.
+It will also help you filter through current recipes.

 ## Problem ##
   > Describe the problem your product solves.
+  > The problem is that sometimes you want to cook, but don't know what to cook.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  > This product can give you one of your recipes randomly.

 ## Quote from You ##
   > A quote from a spokesperson in your company.